rusq/slackdump/README.md

   - **on Windows**: click "more information", and press "Run Anyway" button.
-  - **on macOS**: open the folder in Finder, hold Option and double click the executable, choose Run.
+  - **on macOS** 14 Sonoma and prior:  open the folder in Finder, hold Option and double click the executable, choose Run.
+  - **on macOS** 15 Sequoia and later:  start the slackdump, OS will show the "Unknown developer" window, then go to System Preferences -> Security and Privacy -> General, and press "Open Anyway" button.

 ## Slackord2: Migrating to Discord